lukaslaobeyer/assemblyassist/README.md

 You should also give it pictures of your board's top and bottom layers.

+Example Input data is given in the `input` directory

+# Use It!
-Adjust settings in `settings.py`, run `python3 gen.py`, and open the HTML files generated in the output directory.
+Adjust settings in `settings.py`, run `./assemblyassist.py`, and open the HTML files generated in the output directory.
 Done.

-Also, the status of placement for the components will be stored persistently in your browser.
+Moreover, the status of placement for the components will be stored persistently in your browser.